 However, keep in mind that you can’t examine and compare any financial aid packages offered with those of other colleges.

-If you need financial aid to attend college, early decisions can be a detriment, since you’ve waived your ability to shop around.
+If you need financial aid to attend college, early decision can be a detriment, since you’ve waived your ability to shop around.

 - Make sure you’ve added each anticipated deadline to your calendar at the beginning of your senior year.